 Have you ever had a close look at a record and wondered how that tiny groove can result in the sound you hear through your speakers?
 If so, you’ve come to the right place.

-But it seems impossible to kill off the vinyl format.
+It seems impossible to kill off the vinyl format.
 It’s a wonderful piece of engineering which, even today, seems just a little too unlikely to actually work.
 But work it does – and, with the right equipment, to a fabulous level.

 That record groove – and there is just one that spirals gently to the centre of the disc – is tiny, usually around 0.04-0.08mm wide (depending on the level of the signal).
 If you were to unravel it the groove would extend to a length of about 500 metres.